The Four Big Risks

 - business viability risk (whether this solution also works for the various aspects of our business)

-Business viability risk includes whether the product fits with the go-to-market or sales channel; whether the product would work within the constraints of contracts with partners and/or legal compliance; whether we can afford to cost-effectively acquire customers, and whether the product is consistent with the brand promise; as just a few examples.
+Business viability risk includes whether the product fits with the go-to-market or sales channel; whether the product would work within the constraints of contracts with partners and/or legal compliance; whether we can afford to cost-effectively acquire customers, whether we can effectively monetize the product, and whether the product is consistent with the brand promise; as just a few examples.

 While the subtitle of the book is “How To Create Tech Products Customers Love” and I still argue that the toughest risk is usually value risk, I also emphasize in this new book that it’s not enough to create a product your customers love; the product must also work for your business.